-The holes left on the story can then be filled in with what your brain thinks makes sense, even if it’s not true.
+The holes left in the story can then be filled-in with what your brain thinks makes sense, even if it’s not true.
 You can do this so quickly that it is sometimes called spontaneous confabulation.
 That’s right, your brian can make up stories that are absolutely untrue, in a split second, and you’ll never know the difference.
 Scary, huh?

 The Situational Awareness Tie-In

 Tell the team leader that what you are observing does not match what they are saying.
 Don’t be confrontational.
 Remember, the team leader won’t know they’re confabulating.
 Confrontation may only cause them to defend their position stronger.
-In their mind, their story (and it is a story) makes sense.
+In their mind, their story (even it it’s confabulated) makes sense to them.

-1. Discuss a time when you found yourself confabulating at an incident scene (if you even knew that you did).
+1. Discuss a time when you found yourself confabulating at an incident scene (if you even know that you did at the time).
 Alternately, discuss a time when you knew someone else confabulated.

 2. Discuss some steps that can be taken to confirm accurate information if you suspect the information you are receiving is confabulated.